nichollsh/AGNI/paper/paper.md

 ---
-title: 'AGNI: A radiative-convective model for the atmospheres of terrestrial planets'
+title: 'AGNI: A radiative-convective model for the atmospheres of rocky planets'
 tags:
   - Julia
   - Fortran